-In the Emmy-nominated documentary series Abstract: The Art of Design, which premiered on Netflix in 2017, GDP’s co-CEO Scott Dadich and president of entertainment Dave ‘DOC’ O’Connor demystified the creative process of formative designers across eight different (and sometimes surprising) fields.
-The central premise of the series is that design is a way of thinking that can be learned by anyone and applied to nearly any field.
+The series Abstract: The Art of Design, created by GDP founder and CEO Scott Dadich, premiered on Netflix in 2017.
+In its Emmy-nominated first season, the series demystified the creative process of formative designers across eight different (and sometimes surprising) fields.
+It also established a provocative premise that has carried over to the second season: that design is a way of thinking that can be learned by anyone and applied to nearly any field.

 At the most fundamental level, design is a series of decisions aimed at an intended outcome: How do you create a high-performance sneaker for the greatest basketball player in the world and simultaneously make an everyday fashion accessory worn by millions of regular people across the globe?
 How do you build a man-made ski mountain on top of the world’s largest clean energy power plant in the middle of Copenhagen?
 By design.

-To tell these stories, Scott and DOC teamed with Academy Award-winning director Morgan Neville (20 Feet From Stardom, Won’t You Be My Neighbor?).
+To tell these stories, Dadich teamed with Academy Award-winning director Morgan Neville (20 Feet from Stardom, Won’t You Be My Neighbor?) and seasoned producer Dave “DOC” O’Connor (Whitey: The United States v.
+James J. Bulger, National Geographic’s Mars, and the Emmy-nominated ESPN 30 for 30 film Doc & Darryl).
 Each episode serves as an individual narrative, imbued with the characteristics and quirks of the subjects themselves, who were drawn from across the globe.
 They included illustrator Christoph Niemann, Nike design virtuoso Tinker Hatfield, stage designer Es Devlin, architect Bjarke Ingels, graphic designer Paula Scher, automotive designer Ralph Gilles, interior designer Ilse Crawford, and photographer Platon.

 The title sequence of each episode offered a breathtaking distillation of a designer’s life and work.

 At its best, design helps us remember that we are agents in this life—we have the ability to make the world better if we are thoughtful about what we do, how we do it, and why we do it.
-Abstract inspires us to be more thoughtful in our own lives, and to look at the world differently: to both appreciate design thinking and to incorporate it more.
+In its debut season, Abstract inspired us to be more thoughtful in our own lives, and to look at the world differently—to both appreciate design thinking and to incorporate it more.
 In these somewhat difficult, often cynical times, Abstract is a call to arms to forge a better tomorrow.
 The future is in our hands.
 As Ilse Crawford says in the series, “Design is not just a visual thing.
 It’s a thought process.
 It’s a skill.
 Ultimately, design is a tool to enhance our humanity.”